AdobeDocs/analytics.en/help/analyze/ad_hoc_analysis_bucket/c_reports_site_content.md

 Lets you group pages that are hosted by a particular server.
 This report lists all of the servers of your website that marketing reports analytics tracks, and tells you which servers are being accessed the most.
 For example, if you have a website that is hosted on two different servers, you might want to see if one server is serving more impressions than the other server.

-### Links
+### Link Types

 Shows you the links that visitors click when on your website, including links clicked to leave your site, or download links.

-+ **Exit Links**: Displays links that the user clicked to leave your website.
++ **Exit Links** Displays links that the user clicked to leave your website.
 These links include links to partner or affiliate websites.
-+ ** File Downloads**: Displays the files that have been downloaded from your website.
++ **File Downloads** Displays the files that have been downloaded from your website.
 These files can be any type of file you want to track, including user manuals, presentations, audio, or video files.
 This report requires that link tracking code is installed on the site that you are tracking.
 See the *Analytics Implementation Guide* for more information.
-+ **[!UICONTROL Custom Links]**: Shows you the links your site visitors prefer, helping you understand the navigation patterns within your site.
++ **[!UICONTROL Custom Links]** Shows you the links your site visitors prefer, helping you understand the navigation patterns within your site.
 For example, the Home page for your site likely has multiple links that access the same page.
 Perhaps there is graphic and text link that both link to the same page.
 This report shows what percentage of visitors use the graphic link versus the text link.
 Custom links are specific to your website.
 The specific links that you want to track must be modified with special tags.
-For assistance, contact [!DNL  ClientCare].
+For assistance, contact [!DNL Customer Care](https://helpx.adobe.com/contact/enterprise-support.ec.html#analytics).